anatolykopyl/movieroom-front/README.md

-# W2G Frontend
+# Movieroom Frontend

-Frontend for watch2gether.
+Frontend for Movieroom.

 A website that allows you and your friends to watch a movie in sync.